NBISweden/workshop-genome_annotation/labs/rnaseq_denovo_assembly.md

 ---
-layout: default
+layout: default-overview
-title:  'Exercise RNAseq assembly'
+title: De-novo Transcriptome Assembly
+exercises: 30
+questions:
+  - How to De-novo assemble my RNAseq?
+  - What should I look in my assembly to go forward
+objectives:
+  - run Trinity
 ---

 <u>**Setup:**</u> For this exercise you need to be logged in to Uppmax.
 Follow the [UPPMAX login instructions](uppmax_login).

-## De-novo Transcriptome Assembly
+## Trinity

 [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) assemblies can be used as complementary evidence, particularly when trying to polish a gene build with Pasa.
 Before you start, check how big the raw read data is that you wish to assemble to avoid unreasonably long run times.